ao6372/Projects/Case study- Churn prediction/readme.md

+# Summary
-# A case study results of Churn prediction based on a ride-sharing company data are presented here, including a [jupyter notebook](./case_study.ipynb) and a powerpoint.
+A case study results of Churn prediction based on a ride-sharing company data are presented here, including a [jupyter notebook](./case_study.ipynb) and a powerpoint.
+## Code
-## In the [jupyter notebook](./case_study.ipynb), firstly I performed exploratory data analysis (EDA), and in the data engineering section, null values were filled and categorical features were converted to numeric ones or replaced by several dummy columns.
+In the [jupyter notebook](./case_study.ipynb), firstly I performed exploratory data analysis (EDA), and in the data engineering section, null values were filled and categorical features were converted to numeric ones or replaced by several dummy columns.